Cisco ACI

 Under the cover, Cisco ACI works with BGP Route-Reflection.
 BGP Route Reflection creates a hierarchy of routers within the ACI fabric.
 At the top of the hierarchy is a Route-Reflector (RR), a central point for collecting routing information from other routers within the fabric.
 The RR then reflects this information to other routers, ensuring that every router in the network has a complete view of the routing table.

 The ACI uses MP-BGP protocol to distribute external Network subnets or prefixes inside the ACI fabric.
-To create an MP-BGP route reflector, we must select two Spines acting as Route Reflectors and make an iBGP Neighbourship to all other Leafs.
+To create an MP-BGP route reflector, we must select two Spines acting as Route Reflectors and make an iBGP Neighbourship to all other leaves.

 ACI Cisco and endpoints